-I just returned from 10 days in Italy (Aren’t I lucky?
-Here’s a photo of the view from the little place where we stayed in Tuscany.).
+I still have fond memories of the tip I took a few years ago to Italy (Here’s a photo of the view from the little place where we stayed in Tuscany.).
 Even though I was thoroughly on vacation, I couldn’t stop myself from thinking about employee communication.

 Here’s why: I realized that trying to operate in an unfamiliar country (with a different language, culture and practices) is a lot like being a brand new employee.